DallanQ/lost_ruins_of_arnak/Manual.md

 #### Using Assistants (Page 16)

 To use your assistant, turn it sideways, as shown.
 A sideways assistant is **exhausted** and not available for use.
-> An image of an assitant card turned sideways
+> An image of an assistant card turned sideways.

 In general, you can use an assistant's effect only once per round.
 At the end of the round, all assistants are **refreshed** – turned right way up again.